 It took a long time for Facebook to finally launch this feature for its users.
 If you remember, the company integrated the ability to cast via AirPlay on its iPad app a long time ago in the year 2011.
 Since then, it has significantly revved up its resources to embrace the power of videos for pushing forward its business.
-The ubiquity of Facebook will be further strengthened by this move as it will take the platform to the living rooms dominated by Apple and Google till date.
+The ubiquity of Facebook will be further strengthened by this move as it will take the platform to the living rooms dominated by Apple and Google to date.

-The add-on features like the ability to add comments or reactions on the real-time basis while watching a live streaming video on the TV, Facebook is certainly eyeing to capture a huge market share.
-Another underlining factor related to this feature is that your phone will not move into a hibernation or lockdown position until the completion of video.
-Your TV will act as a second screen and you can enjoy the rest of stories seamlessly on the first screen.
+The add-on features like the ability to add comments or reactions on a real-time basis while watching a live streaming video on the TV, Facebook is certainly eyeing to capture a huge market share.
+Another underlining factor related to this feature is that your phone will not move into hibernation or lockdown position until the completion of the video.
+Your TV will act as a second screen and you can enjoy the rest of the stories seamlessly on the first screen.
 Facebook is also working on other features like a dedicated video feed and saving a video to watch later list.

 Videos are critical to the business of the company as they derive the highest rates in terms of advertisements.
-With average per user ad revenue in the USA alone accentuated by 50%, this strategy seems to be quite promising.
+With average per-user ad revenue in the USA alone accentuated by 50%, this strategy seems to be quite promising.
 But, the competition confronting Facebook is fierce.
 YouTube and Periscope are consistently upgrading their video streaming technologies to take a lead in this direction.